Tuesday, April 29, 2025

 Imagine administrators instituting a Junior Standing Test these days.
 More likely we'll find Polar Bears roaming the rain forest.
 Indeed, today's acute shortage of applicants causes far too many colleges to either fold, or trash meaningful standards and at least flirt with a new guiding principle : "The customer is always right."

-They sermonize endlessly about the evils of capitalism and the West while simultaneously vitiating instructional quality, consigning competing scholarship to the dust bin and awarding passing grades willy nilly.And they are selling their goofy gospel to impressionable students.
-They teach their classes with the same objectivity as Dr. Goebbels brought to the Nazi Ministry of Propaganda and Public Enlightenment.
-They are, in effect, Neo-Marxist missionaries promoting a profane, destructive, illogical and self-loathing faith.
-But their academic permissivenes keeps behinds in sea.
-And that wins administrative approval!
+They sermonize endlessly about the evils of capitalism and the West, while simultaneously vitiating instructional quality, consigning scholarship to the dust bin and awarding passing grades to wannabe students who can hardly read.
+Worse, they are selling their goofy gospel to impressionable students who are still wet behind the ears.
+They teach with the same objectivity as Dr. Goebbels brought to the Nazi Ministry of Propaganda and Public Enlightenment.
+They are, in effect, missionaries promoting a profane, destructive, illogical and self-loathing faith.

-Yes, a distressing number of college administrators add more combustibles to this academic dumpster fire in order to retain as many tuition paying customers as possible.
+But their academic permissiveness keeps behinds in seats.
+And that wins administrative hearts and minds!
+Indeed, a distressing number of college administrators add still more combustibles to this academic dumpster fire in order to retain as many tuition paying customers as possible.
 Preoccupied with meager enrollment and vanishing tuition revenue, they slyly promote slack standards and academic dereliction of duty under a variety of disguises.
-Their stated goals vary.
-But their actual goal is always the same?
-Keep seats filled.
+I know of a college president who recently required professors to conduct "whole life," not just academic, counseling.
+Besides scheduling classes and the like, they now had to inquire into each student's personal life.
+They were to ask things like: "Are you sleeping well?"
+"Are you suffering from digestive issues?"
+"Are you anxious?"
+"Is there recent trauma in your life?"

-The worst of these policy makers even urge professors to "become the student's friend."
+The worst of these administrators even urge professors to "become the student's friend."
 Professors certainly owe each and every student fairness, courtesy and quality instruction.
 But they also have a non-negotiable obligation to sort the academic wheat from the chaff.
 That's why professors must NOT become a student's friend unless and until they are no longer responsible for grading them.

-Professors also have a big stake in keeping seats full.
-That's why they too are cutting corners.
-Especially when they teach a poorly subscribed major, lack tenure and years of service.
-For them it's no students, no job.
-For instance, I recall a professor of a meagerly attended Russian program pacing anxiously outside his classroom door ten of so minutes after class was supposed to begin.
+I recall a professor of a meagerly attended Russian language program pacing anxiously outside his classroom door ten of so minutes after class was supposed to begin.
 He would glance at his watch, then look up and down the hall, hoping a latecomer or two might supplement his sparse attendance.
-Of course those who did attend could probably count on a passing grade.
+Only a few ever did.
+But you can bet those few who did could count on a passing grade even if they attended irregularly.

 No Whining

 Rigor and student responsibility are what makes higher education "higher?"
-That is why earning a legitimate diploma requires students to perform at a relatively high level.
+So earning a legitimate diploma requires students to perform at a legitamatly high level.
 Not just pay tuition.
-So it's a professor's non-negotiable duty to enforce high standards.
+And it's a professor's non-negotiable responsibility to enforce high standards.
 When they fail to do so, diplomas become more and more worthless.
 Counterfeit might be a better word.
-This is a key reason why college degrees are losing credibility.
-And as the new breed professors extend their influence, these degrees grow increasingly valueless.

 Sorting and Grading